True or False: Federal law doesn’t require employers to provide employees with pay stubs.

 Opt-out states

-Delaware, Minnesota, and Oregon provide employees the right to opt-out of receiving electronic pay stubs and receive paper pay stubs from their employer instead.
+Delaware, Minnesota and Oregon provide employees with the right to opt out of receiving electronic pay stubs and receive paper pay stubs from their employer instead.

 Opt-in states

 Hawaii is the sole state that requires employers to obtain employee consent before implementing an electronic paperless pay system.
-Employers must provide a written or printed pay stub with details of the employee’s pay information unless they agree to receive their pay stub electronically.
+Employers must provide written or printed pay stubs with details of employees’ pay information unless they agree to receive their pay stub electronically.

 A pay stub is a pay statement that itemizes the details of each pay period’s wages.
-It typically contains the:
+It contains essential information about earnings, deductions and financial details, making it crucial for effective financial management.
+For an overview, of paycheck withholdings and deductions, please see this article.

 - Beginning and end dates of the pay period